philanderson888/blog/README.md

+# Phil Anderson's Blog

+## October 19, 2019

+## Blog with the actual site created and posted to GitHub using a Contentful Starter template.
+Once posted to GitHub, Netlify reads the repo and publishes it online.
+The API keys have to be added to the environment variables on Netlify in order for the content to build correctly.
+Once all built, new blog posts can be added by writing them on Contentful.

 # Contentful Gatsby Starter Blog

 Create a [Gatsby](http://gatsbyjs.com/) blog powered by [Contentful](https://www.contentful.com).
 This is a simplified version of the [Gatsby Contentful Starter](https://github.com/contentful-userland/gatsby-contentful-starter) which is maintained by our Community.